SophieHogg/react-temp-control/README.md

 ### Time Allowance

-3 hours - took approximately 2.5 hours with all styling, design, SEO elements, responsiveness, etc.
+I allowed myself 3 hours to complete this project from start to finish.
+It took approximately two hours including all styling, design, SEO elements, responsiveness, etc.

 ### Hooks used